spinnaker/halyard/docs/commands.md

  * `--track-digests`: Track digest changes.
 This is not recommended as it consumes a high QPM, and most registries are flaky.
  * `--username`: Your docker registry username
  * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.
+ * `--repositories-regex`: Filter the repositories by a Regular Expression.

 ---